rycon2424/Multiplayer_ClientSidePrediction/pages/Part_2.md

 However the problem here is that the delay between when the client presses shoot and the actual shot is dependend on the network latency (ping in ms) of the client.
 When it's 25ms it's unnoticeable but as you have 100ms or higher, the game will perform all your actions delayed causing the feedback from all actions to feel weird and not satisfying.

 ### Client authoritive
+This version of messaging is never used since it can cause the client to send whatever he wants to other clients without there being someone to overlook if the client was allowed to do that action.

+*Visual example of a **Client Authorative** messaging system.*

 ## Client-side prediction and Server reconciliation explained
 ### Client-side prediction